migtools/mig-ui/README.md

 ## Contributing

-Contributors please read and follow the [contributing recommendations](CONTRIBUTING.md) which also provide more details about the project.
+Contributors please read and follow the [contributing recommendations](CONTRIBUTING.md) which also provides more details about the project.